matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 	- We may have multiple instances with the same name.
 	- As we grow this to the whole Internet, there is a problem of how to determine unique identifiers.
 There also many types of identifiers.
 	This creates a problem in PKI because one person may have different keys/certificates.
+*Authority*
+- Is CA the main authority?
+	-